 A New Category: Health-to-Wealth Benefits That Pay Back

-• $0-co-pay care: Employees get access to preventive care used first, before any deductible or insurance claim, reducing out-of-pocket expenses.
+- $0-co-pay care: Employees get preventive care before any deductible or insurance claim, cutting out-of-pocket costs.

-• Free money at the WellthCare Store: Earned instantly by completing simple preventive health actions (like scans, labs, or adherence to care plans).
-This real, spendable money can purchase FSA-approved health products, many of which are relevant for low-income families.
+- Free money at the WellthCare Store: Earn instant spendable cash by completing simple health actions—like scans, labs, or adherence to care plans.
+This real money can buy FSA-approved health products.

-• Automatic pension contributions: Everyday health actions automatically deposit funds into a SEP/Pension account, building long-term wealth without the employee having to save extra money out of pocket.
+- Automatic pension contributions: Everyday health actions deposit into a retirement account—without the employee saving extra.

-• Bill reduction services: Employees can use WellthCare’s bill reduction tools to lower medical bills by an average of 70%, earning additional store dollars in the process.
+- Bill reduction services: Use WellthCare to lower medical bills by 70% on average, and earn more store dollars in the process.

 The WellthCare Cooperative™ Option